 I nodded.
 “Sure.”

 She sighed.
 “OK, so did you really have something for me or did you just want an excuse to get away from them?”

-“No, I actually had something.”
-I related to her my weird encounter in the corridor that morning.
+“No, I actually have something.”
+I related to her my weird encounter in the corridor.

 She frowned.
-“I can probably look at it read-only, but if they’ve got some really deep DRM on it I’m not sure I can punch through it.”
+“I can probably look at it read-only, but if they’ve got some really deep ice on it I’m not sure I can punch through it.”

 I shrugged.
 “It doesn’t matter that much.
 We’re outside the Imperium here, so as long as we avoid any local entanglements either here or on Boilingbrook we should be fine.
 I’m just curious, really.”

 She took the stick and placed it in her own pocket.
 “Don’t know if I can find out anything while on-planet, but I’ll see what I can do once we’re back on the Grayswandir.”

 I nodded.
 “All you can do.
 Oh, we’ll probably have our pre-departure check off tomorrow night.
 Any problems?”

 I nodded again.
 “OK, I’ll ping everyone and let them know.”
 I frowned.
 “Maybe Do’rex will even show up.”

 She laughed.
 “You know he’s been staying on the ship.”